pyfsi/coconut/coupling_components/solver_wrappers/fluent/fluent.md

 parameter|type|description
 ---:|:---:|---
 `case_file`|str|Name of the case file.
 It must be present in the folder specified by `working_directory`.
 The corresponding data file must also be present but has no key in the JSON file.
-`cores`|int|Number of processor cores to use when running Fluent (tested only on single node so far).
+`cores`|int|Total number of processor cores to use when running Fluent.
+When its value is negative or bigger than the maximum number of available cores, it will be automatically replaced by the maximum numver of available cores.
 `dimensions`|int|Dimension used in flow solver: `2` for 2D and axisymmetric, `3` for 3D.
 `delta_t`|float|Fixed time step size in flow solver.
 This parameter is usually specified in a higher `Component`.
 <nobr>`end_of_timestep_commands`</nobr>|str|Fluent journal command(s) to be executed after every time step, to store drag and lift forces for example.